Phase Neural Operator for Multi-Station Picking of Seismic Arrivals: Results

-The paper presents PhaseNO, a novel deep learning architecture for network-wide earthquake detection and phase picking.
-The number of earthquakes detected by PhaseNO is a more than two-fold increase compared to the SCSN catalog.
-These additional events provide a more complete description of the seismicity of the 2019 Ridgecrest sequence with high resolution.
 It should be noted that our catalog differs from those of the SCSN and template matching catalogs in the number of stations and association algorithms.
 However, picks from PhaseNO and PhaseNet are detected on the exact same stations and then associated with GaMMA, providing the fairest comparison.
 Two post-processing hyperparameters, the threshold in phase picking and the minimum number of picks associated with an event, control the total number of earthquakes in a catalog.
 A lower threshold and a smaller association minimum provide more events, despite likely more false positive events (Table \ref{tab:association}).
 PhaseNO consistently detects more events than PhaseNet using the same hyperparameters, pointing out the importance of leveraging the spatial information in addition to the temporary information for phase picking.